 Also note this library tries to be compatible with raw RadioHead Arduino library communication.
 This means the library sets up the radio modulation to match RadioHead's default of GFSK encoding, 250kbit/s bitrate, and 250kbz frequency deviation.
 To change this requires explicitly setting the radio's bitrate and encoding register bits.
 Read the datasheet and study the init function to see an example of this-advanced users only!
-Advanced RadioHead features like address/node specific packets or guaranteed delivery are not supported.
-Only simple broadcast of packets to all listening radios is supported.
-Features like addressing and guaranteed delivery need to be implemented at an application level.
+Advanced RadioHead features like address/node specific packets or "reliable datagram" delivery are supported however due to the limitations noted, "reliable datagram" is still subject to missed packets but with it, the sender is notified if a packe has potentially been missed.